Walking art: The Letterist and Situationist Internationals

-The Situationist International was formed in 1957 by members of the Letterist International, The International Movement for an Imaginist Bauhaus and the London Psychogeographical Society.:29 These groups, and in particular the Letterists, had already started to explore the potential of walking as a revolutionary and artistic practice and cited the Dadaists and Surrealists as key influences.:181 As the Situationist International they continued to develop walking tactics that have been influential to contemporary artists.
+The Situationist International was formed in 1957 by members of the Letterist International, The International Movement for an Imaginist Bauhaus and the London Psychogeographical Society.:29 These groups, and particularly the Letterists, had started to explore the potential of walking as a revolutionary and artistic practice.
+The Situationist International, which cited the Dadaists and Surrealists as key influences,:181 continued to develop walking tactics that have been influential to contemporary artists and activists.